quantiaconsulting/amplicon_metagenomics/Case_Studies/Bee_microbiome/readme.md

 ```
 You could run these tests on just a subset (i.e. just bee guts with no problems)

+## Test differntial abundance of taxonomic groups
+Using either ancombc (in qiime) or phyloseq (in R) see what ASVs/OTUs or taxonomic groups are differentially abundant.

 ## Now your go!

 Use the diversity calculations and taxonomic plots to answer questions about your data.
 Here are just some suggestions, but also use your own!
 You can analyse using qiime, phyloseq, deseq2, or any other R packages that you'd like to practice!

 *Choose either gut, brood, or Bee-Bread (collected pollen)*

 - Is there a significant difference in alpha diversity between Pristine and Agricultural environments?
 - Is there a difference in community structure using unifrac distance?
 Is it significant?